Frameworks

 Spheres

-Five concentric circles from Me to World.
+Life in concentric circles.
+Five spheres from Me to World.
 The principle: you have most control at the center.
 Focus energy where you have genuine leverage.

 IDEAS Framework